2025 Dallas Cowboys season: Week 9: vs. Arizona Cardinals

-The Cowboys had an extremely disappointing game against the Jacoby Brissett-led Arizona Cardinals, as they were defeated 27-17.
-With their 4th consecutive loss to the Cardinals since 2020, and their 7th of 8 since 2008, the Cowboys dropped to 3-5-1 entering their bye week.
+The Cowboys had an extremely disappointing game against the Jacoby Brissett-led Arizona Cardinals, as they were defeated 27–17.
+With their fourth consecutive loss to the Cardinals since 2020, and their seventh out of eight since 2008, the Cowboys dropped to 3–5–1 entering their bye week.

 Sam Williams propelled the Cowboys to block a punt, which was recovered by Marshawn Kneeland who would score the team’s first points of the game.

-Tragedy struck three days after for Kneeland, as he committed suicide.
+Tragedy later struck when defensive end Marshawn Kneeland died on November 6 as the result of an apparent suicide.

+The next week (Week 10) was the Cowboys’ bye week.